yucel1993/yucel1993/README.md

 <body align='center'>

 <p align="center">
-I'm a software engineering student with a passion for web programming.
+I'm a software engineer with a passion for web programming.
 My goal is to develop scalable, maintainable and user-friendly web applications that provide a seamless user experience.
 I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand.
 </p>

 ##